touzet/pampa/README.md

 # PAMPA

-Pampa (Protein Analysis by Mass Spectrometry for Ancient Species) is a versatile software program designed for species identification in ZooMS (Zooarcheological by Mass Spectrometry) through the usage of marker peptides.
-It offers the following features :
+PAMPA (Protein Analysis by Mass Spectrometry for Ancient Species) is a versatile software program designed to efficiently manage a wide range of tasks related to handling ZooMS
+(Zooarcheological by Mass Spectrometry) data through the usage of marker peptides.

+It consists of three primary scripts:
+  - pampa_light: enables fast and easy species identification from mass spectra,
+  - pampa_classify:  also dedicated to taxonomic assignment, with a comprehensive range of advanced options,
+  - pampa_craft: to build custom sets of marker peptides.

+Moreover, PAMPA offers the following features :

 - It can handle any number of mass spectra in a single run.
 - It allows to automatically generate marker peptides, and users can also define their own markers by creating custom peptide tables.